YukiZ1/Consumer-Repurchase-Prediction-in-Online-Retail/README.md

 <img width="650"  alt="image" src="https://github.com/user-attachments/assets/f79b6807-7699-4ae3-a520-06465c0fee69" />

 In addition, experiments with different feature groups verify both the importance and irreplaceability of each feature group.
-The results show that product features, despite a lower standalone AUC (0.6615), provide unique and irreplaceable information for prediction, as indicated by the lowest exclusive AUC (0.7521).
+The results show that **product features**, despite a lower standalone AUC (0.6615), **provide unique and irreplaceable information for prediction**, as indicated by the lowest exclusive AUC (0.7521).
-Promotion features yield the highest standalone AUC (0.7253), but their high exclusive AUC (0.7554) suggests redundancy in order-related information.
+**Promotion features** yield the **highest standalone AUC** (0.7253), indicating their strong predictive power; But their high exclusive AUC (0.7554) suggests redundancy in order-related information.
-In contrast, user behavior features contribute little additional value, since their standalone AUC (0.6486) is the lowest and their exclusive AUC (0.7692) is nearly identical to that of the full-feature model.
+In contrast, **user behavior features** **contribute little additional value**, since their standalone AUC (0.6486) is the lowest and their exclusive AUC (0.7692) is nearly identical to that of the full-feature model.

-Finally, according to the characteristic analysis, we give some suggestions to promote re-purchase.
+Finally, according to the characteristic analysis, we give some **suggestions to promote re-purchase**.
-For retailers, focus on brand building to attract repeat customers and target users based on their first-purchase timing to retain loyalty.
+**For retailers**, focus on brand building to attract repeat customers and target users based on their first-purchase timing to retain loyalty.
-For e-commerce platforms, encourage merchant participation in discounts, highlight key promotional information (final price, total discount, product-specific discounts), and repeatedly display frequently clicked products to stimulate repurchase.
+**For e-commerce platforms**, encourage merchant participation in discounts, highlight key promotional information (final price, total discount, product-specific discounts), and repeatedly display frequently clicked products to stimulate repurchase.

 KEY WORDS：**rebuy prediction  feature engineering  E-commerce**